uf2020/ccxt/Manual.md

 - `DRK → DASH`: `DASH` was Darkcoin then became Dash ([read more](https://minergate.com/blog/dashcoin-and-dash/)).
 - `DSH → DASH`: Try not to confuse symbols and currencies.
 The `DSH` (Dashcoin) is not the same as `DASH` (Dash).
 Some exchanges have `DASH` labelled inconsistently as `DSH`, the ccxt library does a correction for that as well (`DSH → DASH`), but only on certain exchanges that have these two currencies confused, whereas most exchanges have them both correct.
 Just remember that `DASH/BTC` is not the same as `DSH/BTC`.

+### Consistency Of Base And Quote Currencies

+It depends on which exchange you are using, but some of them have a reversed (inconsistent) pairing of `base` and `quote`.
+They actually misplaced base and quote (swiched sides).
+In that case you'll see a difference of parsed base/quote currency values with the unparsed info in the market substructure.
+For those exchanges the ccxt will do a correction, switching and normalizing sides of base and quote currencies when parsing exchange replies.
+This logic is financially and terminologically correct.
+If you want less confusion, remember the following rule: **base is always before the slash, quote is always after the slash in any symbol and with any market**.

 ## Market Cache Force Reload

 The `loadMarkets () / load_markets ()` is also a dirty method with a side effect of saving the array of markets on the exchange instance.
 You only need to call it once per exchange.
 All subsequent calls to the same method will return the locally saved (cached) array of markets.